-The Center is the educational and technical assistance arm of Lendistry, and an independent tax exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Lendistry is a minority-led, technology enabled Community Development Financial Institution (CDFI) that provides loans and other financial products to underserved small business owners.*
+The Center is a strategic partner to Lendistry, a minority-led, technology-enabled Community Development Financial Institution (CDFI) that provides loans and other financial products to underserved small business owners.